gflewis/sndml3/docs/index.md

 ## Create Users and Grant Roles

-After installing the Update Set in your instance, the first step is to create two new ServiceNow service accounts which will be used by the Java agent.
+After installing the Update Set in your ServiceNow instance, the first step is to create two new users for use by by the Java agent.

 ### datapump.agent
 This user will be used to retrieve configuration information from the DataPump scoped app